-Switching this option on, changes the order of the toolpaths to minimize the number of tool changes.
-If the same tool can be used on two different hole groups, those groups should be output consecutively to have the desired effect.
+Switching this option on changes the order of the toolpaths to minimize the number of tool changes.
+If you are using the same tool on two different hole groups, those groups should be output consecutively to have the desired effect.
 Deactivating this option causes Fusion 360 to group machining operations by hole.
-Note this option is only available when “Organize each group’s operations inside a folder” is switched off.
+Note this option is only available when “Organize each group’s operations inside a folder” is off.

 Organize each hold group’s operations inside a folder

 When activated, this setting creates additional folders with names that match the name of the hole groups and then places the resulting toolpaths in these folders.
-This option is only available when the “Minimize Tool Changes” option is deactivated.
+This option is only available when you deactivate the “Minimize Tool Changes” option.

 Hide and ignore groups with diameters greater than:

-As the name suggests, this option provides additional control over the size of holes that will be identified and machined by Fusion 360.
-Any holes with a diameter larger than the user defined value will be ignored.
+As the name suggests, this option provides additional control over the size of holes that Fusion 360 will identify and machine.
+Any holes with a diameter larger than the value you define will be ignored

 Show only groups with an angle between: